APeculiarCamber/ParaFinal_Project/README.txt

 VERIFYING CORRECTNESS RESULTS:
--- In the pts directory, run ./run_points_debug.sh for a managable number of points; we used 2048 for our correctness testing.
+-- In the Points_Creator directory, run ./run_points_debug.sh for a managable number of points; we used 2048 for our correctness testing.
--- Open the slurm output for the job and copy the printed points to a text file on your local machine, remove any text that is not a points x or y value or the seperating comma.
+-- Open the slurm output for the job and copy the printed points to a text file on your local machine, remove any text that is not a points x or y value or the seperating comma (like the '{'s and '}'s).
 The grapher.py program only expects these 3 elements to exist on a line of an input file.
--- For any algorithm, run ./run_*_debug.sh, open the slurm output and copy the convex hull points printed to a text file on your local machine, similarly remove all elements from lines except the x component, the y component, and the separating comma.
+-- For any algorithm, run ./run_*_debug.sh with the correct command line arguments, open the slurm output and copy the convex hull points printed to a text file on your local machine, similarly remove all elements from lines except the x component, the y component, and the separating comma.
 -- run "python grapher.py <your points file> <your hull file>" to generate a plot of your points and the computed convex hull.